Reliability analysis for non-deterministic limit-states using stochastic emulators: Introduction

-Research on reliability analysis for problems involving stochastic simulators is still relatively sparse. \cite{Choe_2015} first formalized the problem of performing reliability analysis in the presence of stochastic simulators, by explicitly accounting for latent variability in an extension of classical importance sampling \citep{Melchers_1989}.
-A sequence of works have then followed, addressing different aspects of this complex problem: \cite{Choe_2017} studied the asymptotic properties of the stochastic importance sampling estimator, proposing an asymptotically valid confidence interval. \cite{Cao_2019} introduced instead a cross-entropy-based solution scheme for stochastic importance sampling. \cite{Pan_2020} introduced an adaptive stochastic importance sampling approach, while \cite{Li_2021} proposed a nonparametric importance sampling method focused on a wind turbine case study.
-The latter quantifies the contributions of each environmental factor and their interactions while avoiding computational issues with data sparsity in rare event simulation.
+Although research on reliability analysis for problems involving stochastic simulators is in its infancy, there have been a few contributions. \cite{Choe_2015} was among the first to address stochastic simulation within the context of reliability analysis, extending the deterministic importance sampling technique \citep{Melchers_1989} to accommodate stochastic simulators.
+The authors have continued to expand their work in this field. \cite{Choe_2017} studied the asymptotic properties of the stochastic importance sampling estimator, proposing an asymptotically valid confidence interval. \cite{Cao_2019} introduced a cross-entropy-based solution scheme for stochastic importance sampling. \cite{Pan_2020} introduced an adaptive stochastic importance sampling approach, while \cite{Li_2021} proposed a nonparametric importance sampling method focused on a wind turbine case study.
+This approach quantifies the contributions of each environmental factor and their interactions while avoiding computational issues with data sparsity in rare event simulation.
 From another perspective, \cite{Zheng_2022} utilized quantile regression techniques to develop a feedforward neural network surrogate model for stochastic systems.
 Upon training, they conducted reliability analysis via Monte Carlo simulation (MCS) by sampling across input variables and quantile levels. \cite{Hao_2021} extended the well-known stochastic Kriging method \citep{Ankenman_2010} to handle unknown heteroskedastic Gaussian noise and perform reliability analysis.
-Recently, \cite{Gramstad2020} proposed the use of Gaussian process modeling, extreme value distributions and active learning techniques, to emulate parametrically the conditional response of a stochastic simulator, with the goal of assessing the short- and long- term reliability of wind turbines.